-It is generally accepted that a residential leasehold with over one hundred years remaining is worth roughly the equivalent as a freehold.
-Where an further ninety years added to all but the shortest lease, the premises will be worth the same as a freehold for decades to come.
+It is conventional wisdom that a property with more than 100 years remaining is worth approximately the same as a freehold.
+Where an further ninety years added to all but the shortest lease, the premises will be equivalent in value to a freehold for many years ahead.

 | Lender | Requirement |